 The CAAPP Residency Program

-We plan to offer both individual and collaborative residencies, where the goal is to create a single work and present that work (or work in progress) to students, faculty, and community members at Co-Lab, a space where audience members will ask the presenter(s) to engage with outside texts to further the creators’ understanding of their own work in progress.
-The collaborative residency will invite teams of poets, scholars, poet-scholars, artists, lawyers, physicists, architects, and thinkers and makers of all varieties, to come together to create a collaborative work in the broader field of poetics for a month or several months at a time.
+Through the Dream Space residency program, we offer both individual and collaborative residencies, where the goal is to create a single work and present that work (or work in progress) to students, faculty, and community members at Co-Lab, a space where audience members ask the presenter(s) to engage with outside texts to further the creators’ understanding of their own work in progress.
+The collaborative residency invites teams of poets, scholars, poet-scholars, artists, lawyers, physicists, architects, and thinkers and makers of all varieties, to come together to create a collaborative work in the broader field of poetics for a month or several months at a time.
 This will be a space for visionary enactment.